 I was wondering if anyone else had this issue: I updated my iPhone XS to iOS 13 yesterday at 3 PM EST and tried to use the new iMessage search features at 11 AM EST today (so 18 hours later), and the messages app still says “More results will be shown once Messages finishes indexing”.

 After iOS 13 updating released, some users found that they can’t access their older messages.
 Some can only browse attachments scroll through the message thread while pressing “i” to view what they’ve sent is not available.
 And others tap the Search feature, getting a message says “More results will be shown once Messages finishes indexing”, then Messages app keep always waiting to finish indexing.

 Here in this post, we are trying to fix iPhone messages keep indexing and attachments not showing up issues.

 After you update your iPhone into iOS 13, the Messages app will index all your messages.
-But how long it takes depends on how many messages it needs to index.
+But how long it takes depends on how many messages it needs to be indexed.
 Some users have lots of messages for many years, so it takes a long time, even 24 hours.
 However, if your Messages seems can’t finish indexing forever, you may take some other methods to fix it.

 Try restarting your iPhone, waiting for several minutes and connect your device to Wifi network.
 Then check whether your device finishes indexing.